 Please do not take any of this grass management guidance as recommendations for managing a beard or mustache.

 I’m not mechanical.
-I can change my oil and I’ve done alternators and battery’s and the like, but parts swapping is not real mechanical problem solving.
-Part of the allure of this antique tractor is the reputation for being an easy and simple system to keep in good repair.
+I can change my oil and I’ve done alternators and batteries and the like, but parts swapping is not real mechanical problem solving.
+Part of the allure of the antique tractor is the reputation for being an easy and simple system to keep in good repair.

 That is probably true, and I’m learning how to do that.
-The problems kicked off when I unloaded a rotary shredder off the trailer after dark and came inside for the night.
+The problems kicked off when I unloaded a rotary shredder after dark and came inside for the night.
 The next morning the tractor no worky.

-When I get time to troubleshoot, the problem is somewhere in the electrical & ignition sequence.
-Troubleshooting guide gets me to this black box called a coil.
-(After replacing the battery and spark plugs first, that is) Take that off, find the coil spring inside is broken.
+When I get time to troubleshoot, I find the problem is somewhere in the electrical & ignition sequence.
+The troubleshooting guides gets me to this black box called a coil.
+(After replacing the battery and spark plugs first, that is) Take that off, find this spring inside is broken.
+Maybe I broke it taking it off.
 Tractor Supply has one on the shelf.
 Go and pick it up.
 Get it home.
 Find it also has a broken spring.
-This is what we call in the country a wasted trip.
+This is what we in the country call a wasted trip.

 After nothing changed, I lean heavily on my ranch hand friend and west Texas mechanical friend while we sipped beverages on independence day.
-That leads to the conclusion the distributor cap has a poorly seated gasket, points in need of trimming and maybe a ground out rotor cap.
-So the next Saturday I attack all of those issues…and the tractor still no worky.
+The brain trust concludes the distributor cap has a poorly seated gasket, points in need of trimming and maybe a ground out rotor cap.
+Next Saturday I attack all of those issues…and the tractor still no worky.

 I’ve run through all the troubleshooting guides I’m familiar with and found no solution.
-So I get to searching for part numbers in the ignition sequence I haven’t tested, get to Amazon review with a great description of why you would need to replace this resistor part.
+So I get to searching for part numbers in the ignition sequence I haven’t tested, get to Amazon review with a great description of why you would need to replace this part called the resistor.